-To conclude, we show that $\sigma_\eta \nearrow \sigma_{\mathrm{hom}}$ where $\sigma_{\mathrm{hom}}$ is as defined in \Cref{def:limiting_energy}.
+To conclude, we show that $\sigma_\eta \nearrow \sigma_{\mathrm{hom}}$, where $\sigma_{\mathrm{hom}}$ is as defined in \Cref{def:limiting_energy}.

-Here we use the ideas from \cite{SternbergZuniga} where Zuniga and Sternberg showed under very minimal conditions the existence of a minimizer of the geodesic problems that form $\sigma_\eta$.
-We recall these properties in Section 2.3 and use them to prove some critical results in Section 3.3.
+Here we use ideas from \cite{SternbergZuniga}, where Zuniga and Sternberg showed under very minimal conditions the existence of a minimizer of the geodesic problems that underly $\sigma_\eta$.
+We recall these properties in Section 2.3, and use them to prove some critical results in Section 3.3.

-Below we will detail the results, and we note that we will often take subsequences without relabeling and $C$ will be a generic constant that may change between inequalities and subscripts to $C$ will describe the limiting parameters that it depends upon.
+In the sequel, we will often take subsequences without relabeling, $C$ will be a generic constant that may change between inequalities, and subscripts to $C$ will describe the limiting parameters that it depends upon.